tramarobin/fctSnPM/README.md

 #### 1D plot parameters ####
 These option are specific to 1D plots.
 * `CI` is the confidence interval used instead of standard deviation.
-By default, standard deviations are displayed. @isnumeric (0.7 to 0.999 to display 70% to 99.9% condidence interval, or 0 to display SEM).
+By default, standard deviations are displayed. @isnumeric (0.7 to 0.999 to display 70% to 99.9% condidence interval, or 0 to display SEM, or negative value to not dispaly dispersion).
 * `colorLine` is the colorline for plots (default  is "lines").
 Use rgb triplet.
 If in cell, apply each color to each effect (independant effect first).
 * `transparancy1D` is the transparency for the SD, CI or SEM.
 Default is 0.1. @isnumeric.
 * `ratioSPM` is the ratio of SPM subplot relative to total figure (default if 1/3 of the figure). @isnumeric (e.g., [1 3]).